IIIF/api/source/api/presentation/3.0/index.md

 ##### viewingDirection

 The direction that a set of Canvases _SHOULD_ be displayed to the user.
 This specification defines four direction values in the table below.
-Others may be defined externally and _SHOULD_ be [registered as an extension][registry-home].
+Others may be defined externally [as an extension][ldce].

 The value _MUST_ be a string.